 In 2017, predictive talent models will help HR departments recruit and promote the right individuals into the right jobs.

-This trend is especially helpful for larger teams, where managers and executives need to understand performance trends and aggregated data for hundreds or thousands of employees.
+This trend in measuring employee engagement and productivity is especially helpful for larger teams, where managers and executives need to understand performance trends and aggregated data for hundreds or thousands of employees.

 Based on their latest Human Capital Trends study of over 7,000 companies worldwide, Deloitte found that the vast majority of companies (92%) don’t think that they are organized correctly.